How to Send POST Requests With cURL

 If you need a straightforward way to create a JSON code from a cURL command, use this cURL to JSON converter.

-Similar to JSON, you can also send XML in the request body.
-You’ll have to make changes to the request header and set it to application/xml.
+Similar to JSON data, you can also use cURL POST with body in XML format.
+You'll have to make changes to the request header and set it to application/xml.

 curl -X POST -H "Content-Type: application/xml" -d '<?xml version="1.0" encoding="UTF-8"?><root><name>John Doe</name><age>30</age></root>' https://example.com/api

-To send a file via cURL POST, you’ll have to use the -F flag.
+To send form data or a file via cURL POST, you'll have to use the -F flag.
 Pay attention to the capitalization of the letter “F”.
-All of the cURL flags or command line options are case-sensitive.
+All of the cURL flags or command-line options are case-sensitive and should look like the following cURL POST example:

 curl -X POST -F "file=@/path/to/img.png" https://example.com/api/upload

-As you can see, the above command is uploading an image file.
-Right after the -F the file path of the image was given.
-You can also use multiple -F flags to send multiple files to the server as below:
+As you can see, the above cURL POST request is uploading an image local file.
+Right after the -F the path of the image was given.
+Keep in mind cURL supports both local and remote file transfers.
+You can also use multiple -F flags to send multiple files to the server as shown below:

 curl -X POST -F "file=@/path/to/img1.png" -F "file=@/path/to/img2.png" https://example.com/api/upload

-You can use the -u flag or the --user option to specify the username & password for basic authentication. cURL will automatically create the Authorization header based on your input.
+You can use the -u flag or the --user option to specify the username & password for basic authentication. cURL will automatically create the Authorization header based on the received data.

 curl -u username:password https://example.com/login

 You can also check out the How to Use cURL With REST API and How to Use cURL With Python articles available on our blog.
+Additionally, you can learn how to use cURL OPTIONS requests for web scraping.
 As usual, if you have any questions, please contact us at hello@oxylabs.io or via the live chat – our professional team is always ready to provide you with the needed assistance.

 Test Oxylabs Scraper APIs designed for advanced web scraping tasks: